Fast, secure, simple and user-friendly trading platforms

 In particular, it is a positive feature of the site that single stock, commodity and index options are available.
 A demonstration of Plus500’s willingness to keep up-to-date with trader appetite is that there are 13 CFD crypto markets available to trade, including Bitcoin, Ethereum/Bitcoin, Ethereum, Litecoin, NEO, RippleXRP, IOTA, Monero, Stellar, EOS, Bitcoin Cash ABC, Cardano and Tron.
 Even more on-trend is the recent rollout of markets covering cannabis stocks and indices, there being eight markets in this sector to choose from.

 Plus500 makes it very straightforward to open an account.
 Free Demo accounts can be opened in a matter of moments, however, a Live account does take a little longer to set up.
 This is because that process requires the sharing of client information to ensure the broker complies with its regulatory duties.
-The demo account is a mirror of the Live account offers new users the chance to test the system while their registration to Live trading is processed.
+The demo account is a mirror of the Live account offers new users the chance to test the system.

 Many will take advantage of being able to keep the Demo environment open for future testing with virtual rather than real funds.
 As some other brokers restrict the amount of time Demo accounts can be open for, the fact that Plus500 let theirs remain active is a positive feature.
 In fact, Plus500 makes switching between Demo and Live trading as easy as clicking a button.

 The platform doesn’t charge processing fees on deposits and these can be made using debit/credit cards, bank transfer and PayPal/Skrill.
 The firm’s policy is to not charge fees on withdrawals, but they do reserve the right to charge if a client should exceed the maximum number of monthly withdrawals.